Kodiak Cakes Muffins

 Yes!
 I have made these as regular muffins and mini muffins.
 To make them into mini muffins, reduce the baking time to 12-14 minutes.

-Can a different type of pancake mix be used?
+Can a different type of pancake mix be used for these Kodiak Cake Muffins?

 I haven't tried testing these muffins with any other muffin mix other than Kodiak Cakes, but I would guess it would work.
 If you do try it, be sure to let me know in the comments!